Marionwanyama23/phase-3-sinatra-react-project/README.md

 1. Clone this repository to your local enviornment.
 2. Run the command npm install to download the necessary files to run the application.
 3. Run the command npm start to run the application.
-4. If you havent already clone the backend (https://github.com/Marionwanyama23/phase-3-sinatra-react-project.git) to your local environment.
+4. If you havent already clone the frontend (https://github.com/Marionwanyama23/phase-3-sinatra-react-project.git) to your local environment.
 5. Run the command bundle install in your terminal to download the required gems to run this backend.
 6. Once they've been installed the required gems run the command shotgun to start the backend server.
 7. Once both files are running you will be able to use the application as intended.